Explaining dementia to children and young people

 - Emphasise that simply being with the person and showing them love and affection is the most important thing that the child or young person can do.

-- Try to make sure the time they spend with the person is pleasurable − going for a walk together, playing games, sorting objects or making a scrapbook of past events.
+- Try to make sure the time they spend with the person is pleasurable – activities could include going for a walk together, playing games, sorting objects, listening to music or making a scrapbook of past events.

 - Take photographs of the child or young person and the person together, to remind you all that there can be good times, even during the illness.

-- Don't leave a child or young person alone in charge, even briefly, unless you are sure in your own mind that they are happy about this and will be able to cope.
+- Don’t leave a child or young person alone in charge, even briefly, unless you are sure that they are happy about this and will be able to cope.

 - Make sure that the child or young person knows that you appreciate their efforts, and help them see how their involvement benefits the person with dementia.